 Like the eucalypt species for which it is named, the Manna Institute has deep roots in rural and regional communities.
 Robust and fast-growing, it will serve as a vital resource and navigational aid, just as First Nations peoples have prized manna gums for centuries.

-Director Professor Myfanwy Maple says the strength of this committed multidisciplinary “forest” is its diversity – of people, interests and experience.
+Manna Institute recognises the strength of its committed multidisciplinary network is its diversity – of people, interests and experience across rural, regional and remote Australia.

 “As a group, we are much more powerful than the sum of our parts,” Professor Maple says.
 “Together, we are capable of highlighting the nuances in mental health within priority populations in rural Australia, and developing the next generation of mental health leaders through education and research.”